(See also Introduction to Meningitis.)

 Sexual intercourse or other genital contact with an infected person (for HSV-2 and HIV)

-A bite of an insect, such as a mosquito (for West Nile virus, St. Louis virus, or Zika virus)
+A bite of an insect, such as a mosquito (for West Nile virus, St. Louis virus, Zika virus, or Chikungunya virus)

 Spread through the air by inhaling the virus